PennLINC/docker_R/README.md

 This repo holds an example `Dockerfile` for building a Docker image that includes R packages.
 You may use it on clusters where R packages are hard to install.

 The Docker image built based on this example `Dockerfile` is publicly available [here](https://hub.docker.com/r/audreycluo/r-packages-for-cubic).
 The tag version this example `Dockerfile` generates is `r_forNetworkReplication0.0.3`.
+Warning: the version of Docker image this example `Dockerfile` generates **may not** be the up-to-date latest version you see on the Docker Hub!

 ## How to directly use the Docker image built based on this example `Dockerfile`:
 Please refer to the below section for [how to use as Singularity container on clusters](#step-6-use-as-singularity-container-on-clusters).